-- A. in-line hockey shall be played on sport tile, wood, asphalt or cement or any appropriate surface approved by the Inline Hockey Technical Commission. - B. The ideal size of the rink is 50x25 meters (164x82 feet).
-However dimensions surface may vary between 40 and 60 meters in length (131 to 197 feet) and 20 and 30 meters in width (66 to 98 feet).
-As much as possible, an attempt should be made to maintain a width versus length of rink ratio of 1:2. - C. The World Championship and International events will be played on a surface with a minimum size of 50X25 Meters (164x82 feet).
-The Continental events can be played on a surface with a minimum size of 44X22 meters. - D. The rink shall be marked according to the diagram included with these rules taking into consideration the exact dimensions indicated herein.
+- a) Inline Hockey shall be played on sport tile, wood, asphalt, cement or any appropriate surface approved by the Inline Hockey Technical Commission. - b) The ideal size of the rink is 50x25 metres (164x82 feet).
+However, dimensions of the surface may vary between 40 and 60 metres in length (131 to 197 feet) and 20 and 30 metres in width (66 to 98 feet).
+As much as possible, an attempt should be made to maintain width versus length ratio of 1:2. - c) The rink shall be marked accordingly to the diagram included with the rules taking into consideration the exact dimensions indicated herein.
 A centre red line should be marked on the floor to distinguish the defending zone and the attacking zone.

-Note: There are no other line markings required on the playing surface for inline hockey.
+NOTE: there are no other line markings required on the playing surface for inline hockey

-- E. The rink shall be surrounded by a wood or fiberglass wall (boards) that extend above the rink surface from 101 to 122 cm (40 to 48"), with the ideal height being 107 cm (42").
-The barrier shall have rounded corners of a radius of approximately 5 meters (16 feet) to facilitate keeping the puck in play. - F. It is recognized that rinks of the size used at World Championships may not be available for all games within the jurisdiction of a National Federation, therefore, in such instances, variations in the marking of goal lines and face-off circles are authorized, which should be proportionate to the overall size of the playing surface.
-If such a rink will be used as venue for an international competition, in fairness to the participants, its dimensions must be included with the information sent out to invited national federations.
+- d) The rink be surrounded by a wood or fibreglass wall (boards) that extend above the rink surface from 101 to 122 cm (40 to 48"), with the ideal height being 107cm (42").
+The barrier shall have rounded corners of a radius of approximately five metres (16 feet) to facilitate keeping the puck in play. - e) Rinks of the size prescribed in 2.1b may not be available for all games within the jurisdiction of IHNZ.
+In such instances, variations in the size (surface area) of rinks and the marking of goal lines and face off circles, proportionate to the overall size of the playing surface are authorised by IHNZ.
+If such a rink will be used as a venue for any competition, its dimensions must be included with the information sent out to invited member clubs (in fairness to the participants).